guillemborrell/dr/README.md

 # dr.rs

-A set of data files (mostly csv and parquet) processing utilities inspired by [csvkit](https://github.com/wireservice/csvkit) with blazing speed, powered by Rust.
+A toolkit to process data files (csv and parquet) using the command line, inspired by [csvkit](https://github.com/wireservice/csvkit), with blazing speed, and powered by Rust.

 You may wonder why I'm implementing this, since there's already [xsv](https://github.com/BurntSushi/xsv).
 There are two reasons for that: